New York Yankees vs. Atlanta Braves Results, Stats, and Recap - August 26, 2020 Gametracker

+Boone said Judge's calf ''tightened up again'' while running to second base following his fourth-inning single.
+He said Judge will be evaluated on Thursday.

+''It doesn't seem to be overly serious but enough that we needed to get him out of there,'' Boone said.

-ATLANTA (AP) Ian Anderson dazzled in his big league debut, holding the Yankees hitless into the sixth inning and ending Gerrit Cole's 20-game winning streak as the Atlanta Braves beat New York 5-1 Wednesday to open a doubleheader.
+In the opener, Ian Anderson dazzled in his big league debut, holding the Yankees hitless into the sixth inning and ending Gerrit Cole's 20-game winning streak as the Braves won 5-1.

+Masahiro Tanaka was dominant, allowing only three hits in five scoreless innings as he left the second game with a 1-0 lead.
+Green (2-1) allowed an infield single to Dansby Swanson with two outs in the sixth before giving up Freeman's homer, an opposite-field shot over the 385-foot mark in left field.

+Fried (5-0) allowed four hits and one run in six strong innings.
+Mark Melancon pitched the seventh for his fifth save.

+The Yankees scored their only run off Fried in the fifth.
+Miguel Andujar singled to left, moved to third on a double down the third-base line by Erik Kratz and scored on Tyler Wade's flyball to left field.

+Fried had the only wins by a Braves starter before Anderson's impressive outing.

-Ronald Acuna Jr. celebrated his return to the lineup by leading off with a 473-foot drive against Cole.
+Ronald Acuna Jr. celebrated his return to the lineup by leading off the opener with a 473-foot drive against Cole.

 That was the only hit Anderson allowed in six innings.
-He struck out six and walked two before Shane Greene closed in the seventh.
+He struck out six and walked two.
+Anderson opened the game with two strikes to Mike Tauchman and never seemed rattled.

+''Early on definitely there were some nerves going but I think it was a good nervousness and excitement to prove myself a little bit,'' Anderson said.

 Dansby Swanson and Marcell Ozuna also homered off Cole (4-1), who suffered his first loss in the regular season since May 22, 2019, with Houston.